wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/_index.md

 meta_title: "Payment methods - AfterPay - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 linktomarketing: "https://www.multisafepay.com/solutions/payment-methods/afterpay"
 intro_description: "AfterPay is the largest post-payment method in the Netherlands, and recently launched in Belgium.
 Customers pay for orders after receiving them, and are only charged for items they keep from the order.
-AfterPay bears the risk and guarantees payout."
+AfterPay bears the risk and guarantees settlement."
 layout: 'single'
 faq: '.'
 logo: '/logo/Payment_methods/AfterPay.svg'